Best Mattresses for Fibromyalgia 2026: Expert Tested and Reviewed

 Frequently asked questions

 Natural or organic mattresses can be a good choice for anyone with sensitivities to synthetic chemicals.
-Some research indicates people with fibromyalgia may be more prone to allergies.
-In those cases, opting for an organic mattress or one made from natural materials may be a good option.
+Some people with fibromyalgia report increased sensitivity to smells or textures, so choosing a low-VOC or organic mattress may feel more comfortable.

 Mattresses are no substitute for medical care, and cannot “cure” fibromyalgia or chronic pain.
 But some mattresses can help ease fibromyalgia pain and other symptoms.
 This is usually accomplished by providing correct support for the spine and joints.
 A mattress may also help with mobility issues that people with fibromyalgia may have.